claint76/inivation-docs/Advanced configurations/User_guide_-_synchronisation.md

 starting point.
 To do this:

 -   From jAER: press "0" (zero) in the jAER window which controls the master;
--   in cAER: toggle /1/DAVIS-FX2/multiplexer/TimestampReset.
+-   in dv-gui: go to the camera module configuration and search for 'TimestampReset'.

 We did an experiment using 150m of untwisted 2-conductor cable to synchronize two DAVIS240C cameras.
 The cable was soldered to a